 Equipment and facilities

-The Division of Biology houses a variety of research-grade equipment including digital imaging systems, laminar flow hoods, fluorescent and phase-contrast microscopes, UV/VIS spectrophotometers, molecular biology equipment, field sampling equipment and environmental growth chambers.
+The Division of Biology and Biochemistry houses a variety of research-grade equipment including digital imaging systems, laminar flow hoods, fluorescent and phase-contrast microscopes, UV/VIS spectrophotometers, molecular biology equipment, field sampling equipment and environmental growth chambers.
 All facilities are available for students to use with the appropriate training and supervision.
 Learn more about our biology facilities.

 With 2,500 square feet of research-dedicated laboratory facilities and equipment and four teaching classroom/laboratories, Alfred University provides the tools and support students need to conduct meaningful, in-depth biological research.